duneroadrunner/SaferCPlusPlus/README.md

 ### vector

-mstd::vector<> is simply memory-safe drop-in replacement for std::vector<>.
+mstd::vector<> is a memory-safe drop-in replacement for std::vector<>.

 usage example: